From Clueless Consumer to Real Food Dude

-I eat about a 98% plant based diet.
-On a rare occasion I’ll eat some meat or animal products when someone offers them to me but it’s rare.
-I’ve found eating a plant-based diet to be one of the healthiest changes that I’ve made to my life.
+I eat about a 98% plant-based diet.
+On a rare occasion I’ll eat some meat or animal products when someone offers them to me, but it’s rare.
+I’ve found eating a mostly plant-based diet to be one of the healthiest changes that I’ve made to my life.
 I don’t have to upkeep my weight via exercise anymore because I don’t have excess fat to burn off from consuming meat and animal products.
-I strongly support plant-based diets and I think just about everyone would benefit from reducing animal intake but going completely plant based isn’t necessary to see drastic health improvements.
+I strongly support plant-based diets and I think just about everyone would benefit from reducing animal intake, but going completely plant-based isn’t necessary to see drastic health improvements.
 Getting meat and animal product intake down to just one meal a day would be huge.
 For me it was a few years of transitioning, remember I was still eating the McDonald’s ice cream cones for a while.

 I support local farmers markets, health food stores, and restaurants rather than having my money taken out of my community and sent to the big corporate offices.
 Not only do I shop local but I aim for the food that I purchase to be grown locally as well.
 If not from within the state that I’m in then at least the country.